emfcamp/Website/README.md

 and ensure everything is configured to fit with our standards.

 The first time you start the dev container you will need to tell VSCode where to find the Poetry virtual environment.
-You can do this by open the command pallette (Cmd-P on macOS devices) and searching for "Python: Select interpreter", the list presented should include `website-${randomHash}-py3.11`, which will be annotated as "Poetry".
+You can do this by open the command palette (Cmd-P on macOS devices) and searching for "Python: Select interpreter", the list presented should include `website-${randomHash}-py3.11`, which will be annotated as "Poetry".
 Select that, and then any Python tooling and shells will run within